mehulagg/gitlab/doc/user/application_security/dast/index.md

 After your Docker build job completes and your image is added to your container registry, you can utilize the image as a [service](../../../ci/docker/using_docker_images.md#what-is-a-service).

-By using service definitions in your `gitlab-ci.yml`, it is possible to scan services with the DAST analyzer.
+By using service definitions in your `gitlab-ci.yml`, you can scan services with the DAST analyzer.

 ```yaml
 stages: